-Notice of Job Posting: Staff Attorney
+Notice of Job Posting: Reentry Disability Coordinator

 - Strong verbal and written communication skills, including the ability to communicate effectively with diverse audiences.

 - Strong interpersonal skills, ability to work with diverse groups of people.

 - The ability to take initiative, self-motivate, and juggle multiple tasks.

 Travel to Wisconsin and various prisons throughout Illinois will be required.
 Many of these locations are not accessible by public transit.
 Therefore, a drivers’ license is required.

 This is a half-time position, approximately 20 hours a week.
 The project is expected to be completed by July 1, 2020.
 The specific hours worked are flexible, but should fit into traditional work hours, Monday through Friday 9:30am to 5:00pm.

 NOTE: Non-traditional hours – occasional weekends and evenings – may be required.